stytchauth/stytch-ruby-example/README.md

 # Stytch Ruby example application

-This example application demonstrates how one may use Stytch within a Ruby application.
+This example application demonstrates one way to use Stytch within a Ruby application.

 This project uses Stytch's backend [Ruby SDK](https://github.com/stytchauth/stytch-ruby), which wraps [Stytch's API endpoints](https://stytch.com/docs/api).

 This application features our Email Magic Links product.
 You can use this application's source code as a learning resource, or use it as a jumping off point for your own project.
-We are excited to see what you build with Stytch!
+We're excited to see what you build with Stytch!

 ## Setup

-Follow the steps below to get this application running using your own Stytch credentials.
+Follow the below steps to get this application running using your own Stytch credentials.

 ### In the Stytch Dashboard